John Bache, Cheshire - Chair

 Mark Beattie JP FBCS, Central and North London

 Mark was appointed to the Camden and Islington Bench, based at Highbury Corner, in 2006.
-Shortly after the creation of the North London Bench, Mark became chairman of the Training and Development Committee for four years and went on to Chair the London Magistrates' Area Training Committee for two years.
-He was elected as Bench Chairman for North London in 2015 and completed his term in April 2018.
-He sits as a Court Chairman in both Adult and Youth jurisdictions.
+Shortly after the creation of the North London Bench, Mark became chair of the Training and Development Committee for four years and went on to Chair the London Magistrates' Area Training Committee for two years.
+He was elected as Bench Chair for North London in 2015 and completed his term in April 2018.
+He sits as a Court Chair in both Adult and Youth jurisdictions.

 Mark's day job is as Head of Central Services for LondonEnergyt Ltd, a renewable energy and recycling company based in North London.